Sexual activity during pregnancy: Desire and frequency

 Most research suggests that, during pregnancy, sexual desire and frequency of sexual relations decrease.
 In the context of this overall decrease in desire, some studies indicate a second-trimester increase, preceding a decrease.
 However, these decreases are not universal: a significant number of women report greater sexual satisfaction throughout their pregnancies.

 Safety

 Sex during pregnancy is a low-risk behaviour except when the physician advises that sexual intercourse be avoided, because it may, in some pregnancies, lead to serious pregnancy complications or health issues such as a high risk for premature labour or a ruptured uterus.
 Such a decision may be based upon a history of difficulties in a previous childbirth.
 However, it has been observed that evidence in this area is lacking and physicians' advice is more likely to be based on supposition than scientific knowledge.

-Fetus protected by amniotic fluid

 During pregnancy, the fetus is protected from sexual thrusting and unwanted semen by the amniotic fluid in the womb and by the cervical mucus plug in the woman's cervix, which forms shortly after conception.